Lesson Plan - Get It!

 - How many cookies does Margot need to make sure each child gets two cookies?

 Multiplication is just a way to simplify long addition problems.

-For example, if Margot has four children and each child gets two cookies after dinner, you could say:
+For example, if Margot has four children and each child gets two cookies after dinner, you could say the following.

 2 + 2 + 2 + 2 = 8